luvagu/next-luvagu-portfolio/data/jobs/Imporpernos.md

 url: 'https://www.imporpernos.com/'
 ---

-- Develop in-house helper tools that increment a employee's productivity on every-day tasks.
+- Develop in-house helper tools that increment an employee's productivity on every-day tasks.

 - Write complex SQL queries to extract specific data segments and/or generate specialized reports for accounting purposes.